orannahum/qualifier_ml_engineer_home_assignment/README.md

 #### 3.2.2. jailbreak-classifier_model_test.ipynb - notebook that check the model of jackhhao/jailbreak-classifier from: https://huggingface.co/jackhhao/jailbreak-classifier

 ### 3.3. fast_api_service/
-#### conatin all the files for build the image: text-classification-qualifier-api(Dockerfile, main.py, requirements.txt)
+#### Conatin all the files for build the image: text-classification-qualifier-api(Dockerfile, main.py, requirements.txt)